smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 When creating a table with a non-NULLable computed column, you must create the column as `PERSISTED`, else you will receive the error message:

-Msg 8183, Level 16, State 1, Line 307
-Only UNIQUE or PRIMARY KEY constraints can be created on computed columns, while CHECK, FOREIGN KEY, and NOT NULL constraints require that computed columns be persisted.
+:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Only UNIQUE or PRIMARY KEY constraints can be created on computed columns, while CHECK, FOREIGN KEY, and NOT NULL constraints require that computed columns be persisted.

 From this error message we can see there are several rules we need to follow on computed columns if we want to add `UNIQUE`, `PRIMARY KEY`, `FOREIGN KEY`, `CHECK` and `NOT NULL` constraints.